By Kati Hughes

 THE DREAM BEGINS.

 We all had an absolutely marvelous time, day sailing between islands, then mooring for the night at some pretty little villages and dining late in waterfront estiatorio’s.
-The water was so amazingly clear and blue and both girls could swim, although by the time we left they were like mermaids.
-Roger was in his element as well, soaking up everything the two American crew could tell him, although where that came from I don't know.
-We lived near Nottingham in the Midlands of England, that is not renowned for its nautical heritage.
+The water was so amazingly clear and blue and everyone could swim, and by the time we left both our girls were like mermaids.
+Roger was in his element as well, soaking up everything the two crew could tell him, although where that came from I don't know.
+We lived near Nottingham in the Midlands of England that is not renowned for its nautical heritage.
+More for a certain outlaw called Hood.

 FULFILLMENT.

-Roger went on a sailing course in the North Sea and I learned celestial navigation at a local community college, because satellite navigation had not yet been invented either.
+Roger went on a weeks sailing course in the North Sea and I learned celestial navigation at a local community college because satellite navigation had not yet been invented either.
 Roger bought me a sextant for my birthday.
 Oh!
-What wife doesn't want a sextant for her birthday, but I still cherish it because it represents the beginning of a great adventure.
+What wife doesn't want a sextant for her birthday?
+But I still cherish it because it represents the beginning of a great lifelongadventure.

 We found a two-year-old well equipped Endurance 40 ketch on the River Seven near Bristol.
-It had three cabins, a saloon and a separate galley.
+It had three cabins, a saloon and a separate little galley.
 This meant the girls could at least have their own rooms.
-The boat didn't even have a name, so we called her “Tranquility Base,” because we were sure if the Americans could get to Mar Tranquilitas on the moon, we ought The captain off to meet charter guests.to be able to get ours to the Mediterranean.
+The boat didn't even have a name, so we called her “Tranquility Base,” because we were sure if the Americans could get to the moon, we ought to be able to get to the Mediterranean.

 We lugged a van-load of belongings to the boat, including four bicycles.
 It certainly seemed like everything except the kitchen sink, but then I wanted to make this dramatic life change as little disruption as possible, especially for our girls.
 I remember they had three teddy bears each!
-Yes, we were very naive in those days, about what was needed or what could even be stowed on a forty footer.
+Yes, we were very naive in those days about what was needed or what could even be stowed on a forty footer.
 Finally, with the help of a professional skipper we sailed round Lands End to Falmouth, where “TB” was one of the largest boats on the moorings.
 We stayed there for a summer and the girls went to Flushing village school.
 The Flushing/Falmouth ferry picked them up and dropped them back at the boat every school day.
-Passengers on the ferry sometimes gave us quit stern looks.
+Passengers on the ferry sometimes gave us quit stern looks, but some also gave use envious looks.

-It was the year of the Queens silver Jubilee, and she came into Falmouth on the Royal Yacht Britannia.
+It was the year of the Queen’s silver Jubilee and she came into Falmouth on the Royal Yacht Britannia.
 So along with other boats in the harbour we dressed ship for the occasion.
-Some of the girls friends also came to visit, that made their transition a little easier.
-Quite what they said to their own parents when they got home I can only imagine.
+Some of the girls friends also came to visit, making their transition a little easier.
+Quite what they reported to their own parents when they got home I can only imagine.

 OUTWARD BOUND

 In the middle of Biscay, 200 miles from the nearest land, TB was rolling down a big following sea when we heard loud whooshing noises.
 Suddenly a large pod of porpoises leapt out of the steep waves either side of us, and some so amazingly close we could almost touch them.
-Porpoises are much bigger than the dolphins we had become used to seeing elsewhere.
-Some had baby calves and it was not just our own calves who were totally enchanted.
-As they leapt out of the waves some looked at us and seemed to smile, saying “Welcome to our world.
+Porpoises are much bigger than the dolphins we had become accoustomed to seeing elsewhere.
+Some had small calves and it was not just our own calves who were totally enchanted.
+As they leapt out of the waves they looked at us and seemed to smile, saying “Welcome to our world.”

 Both our parents came to visit us - or rather their grandchildren, and were amazed how they had suddenly “blossomed.”
 It was an awakening experience for Roger's father in particular, who had been very much against the adventure.
 He took his grandchildren shopping in the main street, for ice-cream - what else, and heard them jabbering to swarthy Moroccan merchants.
 He confessed to being totally amazed; praise indeed from an old coal-miner who was never easily impressed.

-Fun on the boom.
-Whenever we were nearest to some historic place in the countries we visited we took the girls to them, like the magnificent Alhambra Palace in Grenada.
-We sailed up the desolate river Guadalquivir to Seville, where they dressed up and took part in a real Spanish fiesta. and saw the famous “Carman” bullring.
+Whenever we were nearest to some historic place in the countries we visited we visited them, like the magnificent Alhambra Palace in Grenada.
+We sailed up the desolate river Guadalquivir to Seville, where they dressed up and took part in a real Spanish fiesta and saw the famous “Carman” bullring.
 In Tangiers, Morocco, they witnessed children their age begging in the streets.
 We visited Sintra palace in Portugal and the magnificent Cathedral in Barcelona.
 They even went inside the famous Casino in Monaco.
 It was the finest European history lesson any children could possibly have.

 We earned money day-chartering whenever we stayed anywhere for more than a few weeks and found a niche market of people, usually tourists, who had never sailed before.
 It was remarkable to see our daughters take charge of children, sometimes much older than themselves, and explain how the boat worked, even how to operate the marine toilet and what they should and should not do when on board.